-From April 2014, digital services from the government must meet the new Digital by Default Service Standard.
+All new digital services from the government must meet the Digital by Default Service Standard.

 Read the standard »